Answer Carequality requests without the Redox responder

 Event types

-As your own responder, you'll use these ClinicalSummary event types instead:
+As your own responder, you'll use the Document event types of ClinicalSummary instead.

 Document types